Climate-based pepper planting guide for Great Falls, Montana

 Typical days to maturity 70–85

-Gardeners usually start indoors around March 18 and plant outdoors from about May 22.
+Peppers are usually started indoors around March 18 and planted outdoors during the normal local window of May 22 to June 1.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are usually a solid option in Great Falls, but this is still a crop where delays or slower varieties can narrow the margin noticeably.

-Great Falls usually gets into pepper planting season slightly earlier than many other Montana locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Great Falls usually gets into the planting season for peppers slightly earlier than many other Montana locations.

 Best local strategy: Stay close to the normal transplant window and avoid giving up time early in the season.